Kitware/xaitk-jatic/docs/release_notes/pending_release.rst

 * Added a script that performs a CI check for changes to the release notes folder in a Merge Request.

+Utils

+* Added a CLI script as to generate saliency maps on COCO detections.
+This includes the functionality for operating on MAITE object detectors.

 Fixes
 -----